raspberrypilearning/people-in-space-indicator/en/step_6.md

 --- task ---
 + Re-open the Python file you started earlier.

-+ Import `gpiozero` which allows you to control LEDs using Python:
++ Add some code to import `gpiozero` which allows you to control LEDs using Python:

 --- code ---
 ---